 - a more detailed plan for the first year

-- to be submitted to the Postgraduate Administrator within 1 month of initial registration
+- to be submitted to the Postgraduate Office Manager (Susi Underwood) within 1 month of initial registration

-- PhD confirmation report to be submitted to Postgraduate Administrator 7-8 months after initial registration
+- PhD confirmation report to be submitted to assessor with copies to supervisors and Postgraduate Office Manager in Month 9 of registration

-- oral presentation and exam (30 mins presentation followed by oral exam assessed by your academic mentor)
+- oral presentation and exam (30 mins presentation followed by oral exam assessed by the assessor appointed in the research plan)

 - 2 professional skills courses plus the online plagiarism awareness course

 - Risk assessment (if PhD project involves experimental work)